 Even if you were not at fault, do not talk about the auto accident.
 The at-fault driver could twist your words in his account to his insurance company, which could make it look like you were at fault or partially at fault.

 When speaking to the police officer and/or investigators, just give them the facts.
-They will come to their own conclusion about fault.
+They will come to their own conclusion about who is at fault.
 Just because a police report includes assertions of who was at fault in the accident, such information is not dispositive.
 An accident recreation investigator will go through pictures, videos, and other evidence to help determine fault.

 Contact Your Insurance Company